ziglang/zig/README.md

  * Creating a C library should be a primary use case.
 Should be easy to export an auto-generated .h file.
  * Generics such as containers.
- * Do not depend on libc.
+ * Do not depend on libc unless explicitly imported.
  * First class error code support.
  * Include documentation generator.
  * Eliminate the need for make, cmake, etc.